miflydesign/MakarViewerIntegration/docs/ios.md

   <br><img src="images/ios/workspaceProjects.png">

 **3. Add UnityFramework.framework**
-With this step we add Makar Viewer in the form of a framework to NativeiOSApp.
+With this step we add Makar Viewer in the form of a framework to NativeObjc.
 - select NativeObjc target from NativeObjc project
 - in "General" tab / "Frameworks, Libraries, and Embedded  Content" press +
 - Add Unity-iPhone/UnityFramework.framework